-The blog is open to the public for commenting.
+This forum is open to any who want to participate; we encourage you to comment.
 Comments are moderated according to our comment policy .
 The views expressed in comments do not necessarily reflect the official views of the U.S. Environmental Protection Agency or the federal government.

-In what order do the posts appear on the blog?
+In what order do the posts appear on the forum?

 Posts are added in reverse chronological order, with the newest post at the top of the home page.
 To find older posts, you can use the “previous post” function at the bottom of the page.

-In some cases we ask you to provide your name and e-mail address, although providing either is optional.
-We request your name to make it easier to carry on a conversation.
-For this reason, we publish your name along with your comment.
-We ask for your e-mail address so that we can contact you if necessary.
-It is our policy not to publish your e-mail address.
+Providing your name, organization, or email address is optional.
+We ask for your name and organization so that it is easier to carry on a conversation, so we will publish it along with your comment.
+We ask for your email address so that we may contact you if necessary.
+We will not publish your email address.

 You can use the link as a way to subscribe to the RSS feed of this blog.
 RSS or news readers allow you to be automatically notified of new posts to this blog when you subscribe.
 In order to subscribe you will need an RSS news reader or the most current web browser.
 There are many free news readers you can install on your PC; use any of the popular search engines to find one.
 The latest versions of many of the most popular web browsers also function as news readers.